A NeurIPS 2024 Workshop

 Organizers

-Awa Dieng (Google DeepMind, Mila)
+Awa Dieng (Google DeepMind)

 Golnoosh Farnadi (McGill University, Mila)